bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

        9.490
       11.070

+Note that each column is always arranged such that all columns are spread evenly across the entire width of the page, unless additional less-than signs are used.
+In the following example the second column is twice the width as the first one.

+    < 1
+      2
+      3
+    << 10
+       20
+       30

 For "tabbing" block, it can also fetch neighboring cells and performing computations if the content of the column starts with an equal sign.
 The math expression must follow the equal sign, and a semicolon can be added